openstack/ceilometer/doc/source/glossary.rst

      RPC driver.

    non-repudiable
-    From Wikipedia [#]_:

-      Non-repudiation refers to a state of affairs where the purported maker of a statement will not be able to successfully challenge the validity of the statement or contract.
+     “Non-repudiation refers to a state of affairs where the purported maker of a statement will not be able to successfully challenge the validity of the statement or contract.
 The term is often seen in a legal setting wherein the authenticity of a signature is being challenged.
-In such an instance, the authenticity is being "repudiated".
+In such an instance, the authenticity is being "repudiated".”
+     (Wikipedia, [#]_)

    project
      The OpenStack tenant or project.